-If you think we have not protected your privacy, you can file a complaint with us at the Member Services phone number printed on your plan membership card.
-You may also file a complaint with the Office for Civil Rights by visiting www.hhs.gov/ocr/privacy/hipaa/complaints/.
+If you think we haven't protected your privacy, you can file a complaint with us at the Member Services phone number on your plan membership card.
+You may also file a complaint with the U.S. Department of Health and Human Services Office for Civil Rights by visiting www.hhs.gov/ocr/privacy/hipaa/complaints/.
 We will not take action against you for filing a complaint.